Video Gaming Terminal Laws And Regulations In Illinois

 • Who can operate it.

-• Who can service the machines.
+• Who can provide maintenance for the machines?

 A brief history of VGTs in Illinois

-• July 13, 2009: Gov. Pat Quinn signs HB 255, which includes the Video Gaming Act.
+• Governor Pat Quinn signed HB 255, which included the Video Gaming Act, into law on July 13, 2009.

 Who can host VGTs in Illinois?